Ellben History, Family Crest & Coats of Arms

 The ancestors of the Ellben family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Normandy where it was derived from the ancient English given name Albin, meaning white.

 The surname Ellben was first found in St. Taurin, Evreux, Normandy, in the year 980, as St. Aubyn.
 This distinguished name arrived with the Conqueror through Sir John Aubyn, and settled in Barnstaple in Devon, where he became a patron of Barnstable Abbey.
 The family were granted many estates and they were recorded under the name Alban in the Domesday Book.

-Important Dates for the Ellben family
+Early History of the Ellben family

 This web page shows only a small excerpt of our Ellben research.
 More information is included under the topic Early Ellben History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Ellben were recorded, including Albone, Allibone, Hallibone, Albin, Allbahn, Alibone, Allbones, Allbone, Alban, Aubyn, Aubyn, Aubin, Auban, Ellibone, Elbin, Ellban, Ellbone and many more.

 Early Notables of the Ellben family (pre 1700)

 Outstanding amongst the family at this time was John Allibond (1597-1658), Master of Magdalen College School; Peter Allibond (1560-1629), an English translator of theological treatises from the French and Latin; Henry Albin (1624-1696), an English minister from Batcombe, Somerset who was...